Associate Professor of Geology, Beloit College

 Post-Beloit:

-Anna is currently a master's student at the University of Kansas.
-Her thesis is focused on using carbon isotope chemostratigraphy to reconstruct Early Cretaceous paleoclimate recorded in the Kootenai Formation of Western Montana.
+Anna completed her MS at the University of Kansas with a her thesis focused on using carbon isotope chemostratigraphy to reconstruct Early Cretaceous paleoclimate recorded in the Kootenai Formation of Western Montana.
+She has a graduate certificate in Museum Studies and recently assisted the Milwaukee Public Museum with moving their zoological specimens.

 2021-2022